 Changing your lifestyle can reduce your risk of heart attack

-Addressing the lifestyle factors that contribute to CHD can help reduce your risk of heart attack.
+Addressing the lifestyle factors that contribute to CVD can help reduce your risk of heart attack.
 Things you can do include:

 Where to get help